jestjs/jest/docs/ExpectAPI.md

 ### `.toStrictEqual(value)`

-Much like `.toEqual` but fixes some strictness issues which for legacy reasons cannot be applied to `.toEqual`.
-Use `.toStrictEqual` when you came about object being semantically the same by having the same types as well as structure.
+Use `.toStrictEqual` to test that objects have the same types as well as structure.

 Differences from `.toEqual`: